anasey01/create-react-app-webpack/README.md

-# create-react-app-webpack
+# stackoverflow-lite-react
-A react app initial configuration using webpack4 and babel 7
+Frontend implementation of StackOverflow-lite using React JS